 In 2001, Nintendo’s Gamecube was one of the most significant creations in the gaming landscape.
 Not only did its logo represented the three-dimensional aspects of modern gaming but, was also intended to look similar to the console itself.

 Interestingly, the outer cube of the logo forms the letter “G” around the inner cube, leaving the letter “C” in the negative spacing.

 Source - Google

-*We do not claim any copyright in the photographs.
-They have been used for academic and representational purposes only.
+*We do not claim any copyright in the photograph.
+It has been used for academic and representational purposes only

 Moksha Patam also known as Parama Padam or Mokshapat was a board game, which originated in India and used for teaching Hindu Dharma and values to the children.

 Created by the 13th century poet saint Gyandev, the ladders in the game represented virtues and the snakes indicated vices.
 The game was originally played with cowrie shells and dices.
 Later the game underwent several modifications but the meaning is the same i.e. good deeds take us to heaven and evil to a cycle of re-births.

 The squares had virtues such as faith, Reliability, Generosity, Knowledge etc. whereas the snakes represented vices such as Disobedience, Arrogance, Vulgarity, Theft, Lying, Debt, Anger, Greed, Pride etc. The final square represented Nirvana or Moksha.

 The game served a dual purpose: entertainment, as well as the dos and don’ts.

 In 1892, the British took the game to England and re-named it as ‘Snakes and Ladders’ and changing the rules as per the Victorian values.